8 Health Benefits Of Sunflower Seeds, Risks & How To Eat

 The benefits of sunflower seeds are making them a healthy snack option.
 Sunflower, which follows the sun’s movement (also called heliotropism), is aesthetic and offers many health benefits, especially its seeds.

 The use of sunflower oil in food has been followed for ages.
 The seeds are milled to get the oil.
 But do you know you can directly munch on sunflower seeds as well?
 Yes.
-Research has stated that these seeds are rich in vitamin E. The best part is they have zero cholesterol.
+Research has stated that these seeds fall among the best Vitamin E-rich foods.
+The best part is they have zero cholesterol.

 Learn more about how sunflower seeds benefit your health here.
 Read on.